 What is Vedic Meditation?

 Vedic Meditation is one of the oldest, most effortless, and natural forms of meditation.
 The word Vedic comes from the Sanskrit word Veda, or knowledge.
 The Vedas are the ancient Indian body of knowledge that is the source of Ayurvedic medicine, yoga, and Indian philosophy.
-This technique of meditation originated in India over 5,000 years ago, and the integrity of the tradition has been passed on through an unbroken line of teachers from that time.
+This technique of meditation originated in India over 5,000 years ago, and the integrity of the tradition has been passed on through an unbroken line of Vedic Masters from that time.

 Vedic Meditation is not a monastic practice.
 Meaning, it wasn’t designed for people whose spiritual path involves detaching from society.
 This technique was developed for “householders”—people who are fully engaged in life.
 Multi-tasking people with hyperactive minds who lead busy, active lives with jobs, relationships, and families.

 Although originating in India this is not exclusively “Indian” knowledge.
 The technique is universal in its nature, practiced by and benefiting people all over the world, regardless of their society, profession, age, religion, or belief system.
 As the technique triggers a physiological effect in the brain and body, it requires absolutely no faith or belief system to work.
 The practice elicits a spontaneous and autonomic response—you don’t have to believe in it to derive its benefits.
 Even if you don’t believe in it, it still works.